36Kr-Mobile/StatusBarNotificationCenter/README.md

 *    Customize the overall configuration information of the notification, most of the property's default value is OK for most circumstance, but you can customize it if you want
 */
 public struct SBNNotificationCenterConfiguration {
     /// The window below the notification window, you must set this property, or the notification will not work correctly var baseWindow: UIWindow
     /// The style of the notification, default to status bar notification public var style = StatusBarNotificationCenter.Style.StatusBar
     /// The animation type of the notification, default to overlay public var animationType = StatusBarNotificationCenter.AnimationType.Overlay
     /// The animate in direction of the notification, default to top public var animateInDirection = StatusBarNotificationCenter.AnimationDirection.Top
     /// The animate out direction of the notification, default to top public var animateOutDirection = StatusBarNotificationCenter.AnimationDirection.Top
     /// Whether the user can tap on the notification to dismiss the notification, default to true public var dismissible = true
     /// The animate in time of the notification public var animateInLength: NSTimeInterval = 0.25
     /// The animate out time of the notification public var animateOutLength: NSTimeInterval = 0.25
     /// The height of the notification view, if you want to use a custom height, set the style of the notification to custom, or it will use the status bar and navigation bar height public var height: CGFloat = 0
     /// If the status bar is hidden, if it is hidden, the hight of the navigation style notification height is the height of the navigation bar, default to false public var statusBarIsHidden: Bool = false
     /// The height of the navigation bar, default to 44.0 points public var navigationBarHeight: CGFloat = 44.0
+    /// Should allow the user to interact with the content outside the notification public var userInteractionEnabled = true

     /**
-Initilizer
+    Initializer

     - parameter baseWindow: the base window of the notification

     - returns: a default SBNNotificationCenterConfiguration instance */ public init(baseWindow: UIWindow) {
         self.baseWindow = baseWindow
     }
 }
 ```